Auto Transport History

 By Air and By Sea

 For the most part, in the early ’40s, airplanes were used to transport people or goods.
-However, the demand for a means to efficiently transport cars was on the rise, so the need to use air transport began.
+However, the demand to efficiently transport cars rose, so the need to use air transport began.

 The first auto transport by air dates back to the late ’40s and early ’50s.
 One of the biggest-known air transport carriers was Silver City, which transported automobiles between England and France throughout the late ’40s to the ’60s.

 Because cargo ships were able to transport large quantities of cars, they too became useful.
 It started in 1957, when the US Military contacted the Sun Shipbuilding and Dry Dock Company, located in Chester, Pennsylvania.
-This ship was fitted with a stern and interior ramp, making it easier to load cars onto the ship.
+This ship was fitted with a stern and interior ramp, making it easier to load cars.

 By 1973, The European Highway was on the seas and able to carry 4,200 automobiles at once!